-Let the contributions to the average electrical and thermal currents from the quasiparticles associated with the node being considered here are be ${\mathbf J}^\chi$ and ${\mathbf J}^{Q,\chi}$.
+Let the contributions to the average electric and thermal currents from the quasiparticles, associated with the node being considered, be ${\mathbf J}^\chi$ and ${\mathbf J}^{Q,\chi}$.
 The response matrix, which relates the resulting generalized currents to the driving electric potential gradient or temperature gradient, can be expressed as